Updated April 9, 2021

 By Lottie Gross

-Responsible tourism has taken on a whole new meaning in 2020.
-Rather than just focusing on saving the planet, we now all have to think about saving the population, too, as we all do our best to stem the spread of the virus.
+Responsible tourism has taken on a whole new meaning over the last year.
+Rather than just focusing on saving the planet, we now have to think about saving the population too, as we all do our best to stem the spread of the virus.

 But how does this translate into being a responsible, respectful tourist this summer?
-Can we travel responsibly without risk this year, and if so, how?
-Here’s everything you need to know about being a good global citizen on your holidays in the next six months.
+Even with the vaccine rolling out, there’s still some steps you should take to be a good global citizen on your holidays this year.

 While it’s largely an uncomfortable experience, wearing a mask doesn’t have to be that bad.
 If you need to wear one all day – on your travel day, for example – bring multiple face coverings to change every few hours.
 A bit of breath freshener wouldn’t go amiss, either, as there’s nothing worse than smelling your lunch for hours after you’ve eaten.
 And think about the type of mask you get – reusable cotton face coverings are more breathable and better for the environment.

-Finally, remember: you don’t wear it for your own benefit, it’s for the benefit of others, so mask up and carry on.
+Finally, remember: you don’t wear it for your own benefit, it’s for the benefit of others, so even if you have been vaccinated, mask up and carry on.

 Wherever you go this summer, there are likely to be rules about keeping your distance.
 In the UK, there’s a “one-metre-plus” rule.
-It’s the same in France, while Germany and Spain are observing 1.5 metres social distancing.
+It’s the same in France, while Germany and Spain are observing 1.5m social distancing.

 Regardless of whether you’re worried about getting close to strangers, others might be worried about getting close to you, so be respectful and keep your distance where possible.
 Find out the rules for your destination and follow them – if you don’t, there might be expensive fines to pay.